Kanchenjunga Massive Trek

 - Trek Duration: 24 days

-- Trek Grade: Adventurous
+- Trek Grade: Moderate to Challenging

 Nepal, officially the Federal Democratic Republic of Nepal, is a landlocked country in South Asia and is the world’s youngest republic.
 It is bordered to the north by the China and Tibet, and to the south, east, and west by India.
 With an area of 147,181 square kilometers and a population of approximately 30 million, Nepal is the world’s 93rd largest country by land mass and the 41st most populous country.
 Kathmandu is the nation’s capital and the country’s largest metropolitan city.